wunderfarm/wordpress-release-action/README.md

 # WF WordPress Release Action

-This action builds WF WordPress projects and uploads the zipped artifacts to an AWS S3 Bucket.
+This action builds WF WordPress projects, uploads the zipped artifacts to an AWS S3 Bucket and triggers the app deployment on the desired AWS OpsWorks Stack.

 ## Inputs